X8X-XZDX/VALVE-3RD-TURN/Proposals/Steam/Console-Platform-Proposal_Steam-Deck_0.md

 There are a few elements when thinking abount the future of Valve.

 1 Hardware Development
+    1a.
+Developing with the Steam Deck
+    1b.
+Hardware Changes for VR
+        1ba.
+VR+Deck for Portable Office

 2 Software Compatibility
 3 The Portability of Both in Combo
 4 Making ALL Elements User Servicable / Moddable